byuflowlab/FLOWUnsteady/README.md

 LIMITATIONS
 * Separation is only captured trough strip theory, without attempting to shed separation wakes.
-Also,
-* no viscous drag is captured through VLM and panel models.
-Besides that,
+* No viscous drag is captured through VLM and panel models.
-* UNLIMITED POWER!

 FUTURE WORK
 * Coupling of aerodynamic loads and flight path allowing dynamic simulations.